grafana/mimir/docs/sources/operators-guide/configuring/configuring-high-availability-deduplication.md

 The HA tracker deduplicates incoming samples based on a cluster and replica label expected on each incoming series.
 The cluster label uniquely identifies the cluster of redundant Prometheus servers for a given tenant.
 The replica label uniquely identifies the replica within the Prometheus cluster.
-Incoming samples are considered duplicated (and thus dropped) if received from any replica which is not the currently elected as leader within a cluster.
+Incoming samples are considered duplicated (and thus dropped) if they are received from any replica that is not the currently elected leader within a cluster.

-In the event the HA tracker is enabled but incoming samples contain only one or none of the cluster and replica labels, these samples will be accepted by default and never deduplicated.
+If the HA tracker is enabled but incoming samples contain only one or none of the cluster and replica labels, these samples are accepted by default and never deduplicated.

-> Note: for performance reasons, the HA tracker only checks the cluster and replica label of the first series in the request to decide whether all series in the request should be deduplicated.
+> Note: for performance reasons, the HA tracker only checks the cluster and replica label of the first series in the request to determine whether all series in the request should be deduplicated.
 This assumes that all series inside the request have the same cluster and replica labels, which is typically true when Prometheus is configured with external labels.
-We recommend you to ensure this requirement is honored if you're having a non standard Prometheus setup (eg. you're using Prometheus federation or have a metrics proxy in between).
+Ensure this requirement is honored if you have a non-standard Prometheus setup (for example, you're using Prometheus federation or have a metrics proxy in between).

 ## Configuration

-This section includes information about how to configure Prometheus and how to configure Grafana Mimir.
+This section includes information about how to configure Prometheus and Grafana Mimir.

 ### How to configure Prometheus

-To configure Prometheus, set two identifiers for each Prometheus server: one for the cluster, for example, `team-1` or `team-2`, and one to identify the replica in the cluster, for example `a` or `b`.
+To configure Prometheus, set two identifiers for each Prometheus server, one for the cluster.
+For example, set `team-1` or `team-2`, and one to identify the replica in the cluster, for example `a` or `b`.
-It’s easiest to set [external labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
-The default labels are `cluster` and `__replica__`, for example:
+The easiest approach is to set [external labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
+The default labels are `cluster` and `__replica__`.

+The following example shows how to set identifiers in Prometheus:

 ```
 global: